-“Pictures of receipts are accepted by HMRC, but as with most things, just make sure they are backed up safely on your preferred cloud storage.
+"HMRC accepts pictures of receipts, but as with most things, make sure they are backed up safely on your preferred cloud storage.

 “It’s also a good idea to keep the files well indexed.
 This is another thing your future self will thank you for when you aren’t trying to find a missing petrol receipt with a filename like DSC_00001188000190.JPG in the very early hours of the morning.”

 7. Make some money off that dormant tax cash-pot

 You can only pay HMRC once a year, so if you know where you are on a real-time basis, you can set aside your tax to pay in a tax-free, interest-paying ISA.